And Oprah has come out and said, I'm not going to put Palin on here.

 I don't want to be like a man.

-Because, you know, I feel sorry for men sometimes that they can't be more like women in some ways, but I don't expect them to be.
+I mean, I want to be valued as a woman because, you know, I feel sorry for men sometimes that they can't be more like women in some ways, but I don't expect them to be.

-And I expect me to act like a woman.
+I expect my man to be a man, and I expect me to act like a woman.

-She gave up everything that she could have been on her own to trek to the sticks of Arkansas with a hayseed that she met at Yale, who she thought might be present someday.
+She gave up everything that she could have been on her own to trek to the sticks of Arkansas with a hayseed that she met at Yale, who she thought might be president someday.

-So she she broomed everything on her own, hitched up with this guy, and then decided that when he got wherever he was going to go, she would take over.
+So she broomed everything on her own, hitched up with this guy, and then decided that when he got wherever he was going to go, she would take over.

-In the process, he humiliates her with all these affairs and so forth, but she doesn't care per se, not like a normal woman would, because she's got another agenda, which is shared power and her own future power.
+In the process, he humiliates her with all these affairs and so forth, but she doesn't care per se, not like a normal woman would because she's got another agenda, which is shared power and her own future power.

 So she puts up with all that.

-That being a traditional woman denied them the chance to have it all because they were uh subservient to men.
+That being a traditional woman denied them the chance to have it all because they were subservient to men.

 And now look who they dump on.